varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 *Default:* `[]`

 An array of tab objects that specifies the tabs shown in the app's native tab bar.
-Requires `steroids.config.tabBar.enabled` to be `true`
+Requires `steroids.config.tabBar.enabled` to be `true`.
+You can add up to five tab objects.

 A tab object contains the following proporties: